666xyzw/mock_environment/Readme.md

 After you are done with the */etc/hosts* file, you will need the **.ansible.cfg**.
 This must be put into your *$HOME* folder of the **student** user (/home/student/.ansible.cfg)

 ## Scripts <a name="scripts"></a>

+To run the ansbile scripts, you have to install Ansible on the **workstation** machine.
+If you have not done it, see the previous topic.

 There are two type of scripts:
 1. start-*